 Each club’s ability to effectively deploy antennas and radios is measured through contesting.
 There are a number of areas in which clubs can receive points.
 Contacts with other operators during field day are attempted around the clock; which requires scheduling relief operators.

-The Bloomington Communications Group conducts Field Day activities in the parking lot near the miniature golf course at Dred Scott Field which is at the corner of Old Shakopee Rd. and Bloomington Ferry Rd.
+Bloomington AUXCOMM conducts Field Day activities in the parking lot near the miniature golf course at Dred Scott Field which is at the corner of Old Shakopee Rd. and Bloomington Ferry Rd.
 Licensed amateurs and the general public are invited to join us as we make contacts across the country.